 Yes, I know this sounds like a random suggestion.
 Many places in Europe now charge for store bags.
 Not only can plastic bags be used to carry your shopping, but they can also be used to corral dirty clothes or keep dirty shoe soles away from the rest of your suitcase.
 If you don’t like using plastic, net bags work wonderfully too – except for the dirty shoe soles.
 Ziploc bags are useful for any shampoo or other bottles that might leak or to keep hair accessories or jewellery together.
 They are also needed for any liquids in your hand luggage.

-Some also recommend that you take a water bottle, especially collapsible ones, such as this one.
+Some also recommend that you take a water bottle, especially collapsible ones.
+I love the fact that this one works with hot and cold liquids and comes in such beautiful colours.
 They can be useful and definitely save you money.
 However, you will save almost as much by buying a bottle of water (or any other plastic bottle) when you first arrive and refilling it.
 Please note that tap water is still not safe to drink in all places in Europe.
 While mainland Greece is generally safe, for example, you should avoid drinking the tap water on the islands.

 11. If you are travelling with a small child: take a stroller.